If there’s anything more difficult than hiring great talent, it’s retaining it.

 5) Measurable Results

 The value of physical training sessions and clinics is often quite difficult to quantify.
 Organizers are so focused on coordinating the logistics of the event that measuring how much value was delivered to audiences and how the training material was perceived is often forgotten.
-Feedback is limited to perhaps a post-event survey which seldom offer actionable insights.
+Feedback is limited to perhaps a post-event survey that seldom offers actionable insights.

 6) Employees can involve families